 Ok so these aren’t all the walking tracks in Mount Tamborine, we wish we’d stayed maybe just one more day to explore the remaining 3 sections but there’s always next time!
 Have you done any of the Mount Tamborine National Park trails?
 Let us know in the comments!

-Coming soon – A tale of Glow Worms and how to find them!!
+Don’t forget to check out A tale of Glow Worms and how to find them!!